Cornerstone Home Lending mortgage review

 Cornerstone Home Lending reviews and complaints

-Of the reviews that exist, many agree that the process to get a loan goes smoothly but complain of difficulties in contacting customer service after the loan has closed.
-Other complaints cite an outdated online payments system.
+While company reviews are overwhelmingly positive, some customers have complained of difficulties in contacting customer service after their loan closed.
+Other complaints report an outdated online payments system.

 Pros and cons of Cornerstone Home Lending

 - Experienced staff.
 Cornerstone’s staff have an average of 10 years experience in the industry, and many staff members have spent over a decade working at Cornerstone, which is impressive in an industry where turnover is double the national average.